nativeB/legion/README.md

 here or there wont hurt them .Oh and Torrents are immutable so rest assured no one gonna change your files

 ## Getting started
-Download  <a href="https://webtorrent.io/desktop/"> webtorrent desktop</a>client for use as your very own cdn server Add your scripts after installation, you can simply drag and drop them in there one by one not bulk.
+Download  <a href="https://webtorrent.io/desktop/">webtorrent desktop</a> client for use as your very own cdn server Add your scripts after installation, you can simply drag and drop them in there one by one not bulk.

 Then open your index.html file and  add the <a href="https://cdn.jsdelivr.net/webtorrent/latest/webtorrent.min.js">webtorrent standalone script</a> and  legion.js